ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 * a database
 * a file storage

 The Cloud Foundry space is linked to the organization created in the previous step.
 We will need to be able to reference this organization in our Terraform files.
 This is where [Terraform remote state](https://www.terraform.io/docs/state/remote.html) will help.
-It allows to reference an existing Terraform state in read-only mode. [backend.tf](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/per-environment/backend.tf) contains the definition of the *global* remote state used to find the organization created earlier:
+It allows to reference an existing Terraform state in read-only mode.
+This is a very useful construct to split your Terraform configuration in smaller pieces leaving the responsibility of individual pieces to different teams. [backend.tf](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/per-environment/backend.tf) contains the definition of the *global* remote state used to find the organization created earlier:

    ```sh
    data "terraform_remote_state" "global" {